fNIRS/snirf/snirf_specification.md

 Other significant contributors to this specification include:
 - Theodore Huppert (huppert1 at pitt.edu)
 - Jay Dubb (jdubb at bu.edu)
-- Qianqian Fang (q.fang at northeastern.edu)
+- Qianqian Fang (q.fang at neu.edu)

 The following individuals representing academic, industrial, software, and hardware interests are also contributing to and supporting the adoption of this specification: